Shave Steaks

 • 18 oz. diced tomatoes

-• 2 cups broth, chicken or beef, use up to 2 cups, as much as your pot will hold
+• 2 cups broth, chicken or beef, use up to 2 cups, up to the level of the vegetables and meat

 Instructions

-• Brown meaty shank soup bones in oil for 3-4 minutes on each side in dutch oven.
+• Brown meaty shank soup bones (or short ribs) in oil for 3-4 minutes on each side in dutch oven.
 Remove from pot.

 • Saute the fresh veggies.
 Add oil if needed.